phloreenm/MP2-JS--CI-CoBC-FM/README.md

 - The "main content" is the area between the header and the footer of the page and it contains the information specific to the page.
 - There are:
   -  three accessible pages through the navigation menu:
-     - Landing page - briefly about the site.
+     - [Landing page](index.html) - briefly about the site.
-     - Cities page - offer information about each of the archaeological site/cities.
+     - [Cities page](citadels-maps.html)- offer information about each of the archaeological site/cities.
-     - Contact page - to send an email.
+     - [Contact page](contact.html) - to send an email.
-   - two directly inaccessible pages:
+   - two not directly accessible pages:
-     - Success page - displayed when an email has been successfully sent.
+     - [Success page](success.html) - displayed when an email has been successfully sent.
-     - 404 page - displayed by the server when an inexistent resource is being accessed.
+     - [404 page](404.html) - displayed by the server when an inexistent resource is being accessed.

 <br>
 <p align="right">